The CatWISE2020 Quasar dipole: A Reassessment of the Cosmic Dipole Anomaly: Introduction

 \section{Introduction}

 The cosmological principle, which proposes that the universe is statistically homogeneous and isotropic on sufficiently large scales, forms the bedrock of modern cosmology.
-This principle is directly tested through observations of the Cosmic Microwave Background (CMB) and large-scale structure.
+This principle is directly tested through observations of the Cosmic Microwave Background (CMB) and large-scale structure (see e.g. \cite{Aluri:2023CQG}).
 The dipole anisotropy observed in the CMB temperature has been conventionally interpreted as a kinematic effect due to our peculiar motion relative to the CMB rest frame.
 According to the most recent measurement the velocity inferred from CMB dipole measurements is $369.82 \pm 0.11~\text{km/s}$, in the direction $(l, b) = (264.^{\circ}021, 48.^{\circ}253)$ \citep{Planck_dipole:2020}.

-An important consequence of this kinematic interpretation is that it must be observable not only in the CMB but also as a corresponding Doppler-induced dipole anisotropy in flux-limited, all-sky surveys.
+An important consequence of this kinematic interpretation is that it must be observable not only in the CMB but also as a corresponding Doppler-induced dipole anisotropy in flux-limited, all-sky surveys of sources.
 The Ellis-Baldwin test can provide a crucial verification of this interpretation by searching for a Doppler-induced dipole in the number counts of distant radio sources \citep{Ellis:1984}.
 Given a population of sources with a homogeneous and isotropic sky distribution, an observer's peculiar velocity induces a dipolar modulation in the flux and the number of sources per unit solid angle, from which a kinetic dipole amplitude can be inferred and compared with the value obtained from the CMB.

-The 1.4 GHz NRAO VLA Sky Survey (NVSS) data, that includes $\sim$1.8$~$million sources, allowed astronomers to measure the dipole, providing an independent check of the kinematic interpretation \citep{WISE, Blake:2002, Singal:2011dy, Gibelyou:2012ri}.
-Subsequent analysis by \cite{Rubart:2013, Bengaly:2018bp, Singal:2019, Siewert:2021, Singal:2023, Wagenveld:2023, Singal:2025, Secrest:2022, Bohme:2025} consistently reported dipole amplitude exceeding the CMB prediction, suggesting potential tensions with the standard kinematic interpretation.
+With availability of a large number of sources in radio and infrared frequencies it became feasible to carry out the Ellis-Baldwin test.
+The 1.4 GHz NRAO VLA Sky Survey (NVSS) data \cite{WISE}, allowed astronomers to measure the dipole, providing an independent check of the kinematic interpretation \citep{Blake:2002, Singal:2011dy, Gibelyou:2012ri}.
+Subsequent analysis by \cite{Rubart:2013, Bengaly:2018bp, Singal:2019, Siewert:2021, Singal:2023, Wagenveld:2023, Land:2025, Bohme:2025} consistently reported dipole amplitude exceeding the CMB prediction, suggesting potential tensions with the standard kinematic interpretation.